Sliick Docs: Complete User Guide

 Submit a new batch

-• Individual (default): one PDF per record, attached to that record via ContentDocumentLink.
+- Individual (default): one PDF per record, attached to that record.

-The pre-flight verdict shows release readiness, record count vs the 50,000 cap, and (for Combined / Both) a combined-heap estimate.
-Combined-output batches with more than 50 records fail upfront in the analyzer with an actionable “Switch to Individual mode” message instead of silently exhausting the async heap mid-run.
+The pre-flight verdict shows release readiness, record count against the 50,000 cap, and (for Combined / Both) a size estimate.
+Combined-output batches with more than 50 records are flagged upfront with an actionable “Switch to Individual mode” message instead of failing partway through a large run.

 Spot-check sample